Introduction

 Military equipment inventories and acquisitions

-the small inventory of the Armed Forces of Malta consists of equipment from a mix of European countries, particularly Italy, and the US; since 2010, Italy and the US are the only providers of military equipment to Malta (2019 est.)
+the military has a small inventory that consists of equipment from a mix of European countries, particularly Italy and the US (2024)

 Military service age and obligation